 If you change a NEEDS object then the application will show the Links column or Links right pane for each satisfaction link icon which denotes that the link is suspect.

-You can review SRS requirements linked to the changed upstream user needs (in heading, text or deleted attribute) by following links with suspect flag icon :
+Review SRS requirements linked to the changed upstream user needs (in heading, text or deleted attribute) by following links with suspect flag icon :

-Traceability Matrices have several disadvantages making them difficult to use:
+However, traceability Matrices have several disadvantages making them difficult to use:

-Similarly, you can create an inverse bottom-up Traceability Report to see coverage of test cases by high level requirements revealing implemented functionality which was not possibly requested by a customer.
+Similarly, you can create an inverse bottom-up Traceability Report to see coverage of test cases by high-level requirements revealing implemented functionality which was not possibly requested by a customer.